prakratisingh/ADBMS-UPES/README.md

 ###### Title :
 To understand the concepts of Sequence.
 ###### Objective :
+Students will be able to implement the concept of sequence.
-Tasks covered in this experiment:
+###### Tasks covered in this experiment:
 1) Create a sequence by name EMPID_SEQ starting with value 100 with an interval of 1.
 2) Write a SQL command for finding the current and the next status of EMPID_SEQ.
 3) Change the Cache value of the sequence EMPID_SEQ to 20 and maxvalue to 1000.